thecodingpoet/multi-text-task-utility/reports/PI_report_en.md

 - Token usage (prompt, completion, and total tokens)
 - Latency measurements (in milliseconds)
 - Estimated API costs (in USD)
+- Moderation status (`moderation_blocked` field indicating whether output was blocked)

+**Important**: Metrics are logged for **all** LLM requests, including those where the output is blocked by the moderation guard.
+This ensures complete cost tracking since API costs are incurred as soon as the LLM processes the request, regardless of whether the output is ultimately delivered to the user.

 ## Challenges